 woom 1 Plus Footrest in Use

 For our newly three-year-old tester, the footrest was slightly too big.
 While the smooth edge of the footrest didn’t scratch or bother her legs, her legs did make contact with the footrest as she walked.
 Thinking through every possibility, woom made the footrest removable for just such kids.
-To remove the footrest, a size 3mm Allen wrench is required, which is currently not shipped with the bike.

 What age child will use the footrest?
 We’ve seen kids as young as 2 use footrests, but we’ve found that kids don’t typically begin to stand up and do tricks on the footrest until they’re closer to age 4.

 With more upright geometry than the similarly priced Scoot XL, the Plus puts the rider in an upright position, which is better suited for timid and hesitant riders.
-More athletic preschoolers who aren’t afraid of adventure but are getting a later start on riding a balance bike, are likely better off on the Scoot XL.
+More athletic preschoolers who aren’t afraid of adventure but are getting a later start on riding a balance bike, are likely better off on the more aggressive Scoot XL.

 woom 1 Plus vs. Scoot XL